lev-savranskiy/google-packages-php/readme.md

 ## db table

-Parses app category and download counts based on input List of google play id.
+* Parses app category and download counts based on input List of google play id.

-Stores data in small CSV files (16k rows each)
+* Stores data in small CSV files (16k rows each)

-Once done, you can concat all files in single CSV.
+* Once done, you can concat all files in single CSV.

+* each stream does about 700 apps in hour

 ## db table